ghensley/blinkid-react-native-ios/README.md

  *  "addEudlRecognizer" : set to true if you want to add EUDL recognizer
  *  "addMrtdRecognizer" : set to true if you want to add MRTD recognizer
  *  "addUsdlRecognizer" : set to true if you want to add USDL recognizer
+ *  "addDocumentFaceRecognizer" : set to true if you want to add Document Face recognizer
  *  "shouldReturnCroppedDocument": if true, dewarped images in the recognition process will be saved
- *  "shouldReturnSuccessfulFrame": if true, image on which scan gave valid scaning result will be saved */
+ *  "shouldReturnSuccessfulFrame": if true, image on which scan gave valid scanning result will be saved */

 /**